mdgriffith/elm-gql-github-example/README.md

 This example repo has all generated files checked in, though that's just so that it's easy to reference things.

 For your project, you'll want to check in the `src/Github.elm` file that is generated on `elm-gql init`, but everything else should probably be ignored via `.gitignore`.

+## Exploring a Schema

+If you're new to GraphQL, one of the advantages is having access to the schema to know what sorts of queries you can make.

+For GitHub, you can either check out their [Explorere](https://docs.github.com/en/graphql/overview/explorer), which will allow you to interactively explore the schema.

+Or the static version of then[Github API documentation](https://docs.github.com/en/graphql/reference/queries).